DiarmuidHenry/Project-03/README.md

 - Printing the users input directly after it is recieved in order to check that the information received is correct.
 This gives the user the chance to check for any mistakes, and to restart the input if that is the case.

-- Error validation: ensuring that the inåut is of exactly the correct form.
+- Error validation: ensuring that the input is of exactly the correct form.
 This includes checking if input only contains spaces and integers (as requested); that the numbers are in the range 1 - 52; that Town Cards are entered when asked for Town Cards; that Entry/Exit cards anre entered when asked for Entry/Exit Cards; that no duplicate Town Cards are entered.
 Here, we note that duplicate Entry/Exit cards are allowed, as there are 2 of each in the game, whereas there is only 1 of each Town Card, so no Town Card duplicates are allowed.
 This also would be a trivial card, as any duplicates would just be a wasted card.
+I also created `yes_inputs` and `no_inputs`, which allow several variationns of `YES` and `NO` to be accepted, to allow for a missed letter/spelling mistake/lower case letters.
+It is also important to note that an incorrect input can often lead to more than 1 error (e.g. if, when prompted to enter Town Cards, the user enters a non-integer value as well as an Entry/Exit card).
+Rather than flooding the screen with several error messages, I decided to just print one.
+If the user then fixed this one error and not the other, another relevant error message would appear alerting them of the problem.

 - Timer: the user is shown how long the calculation has taken.
 This is purely to satisfy curiosity, and was a feature that I created during construction and testing, but users have responded well to it, so I left it in.